Human Resources magazine and the HR Bulletin daily email newsletter:

-Personalised flexible benefits, virtual health, and getting management buy-in were some of the key takeaways at last Friday’s Employee Healthcare Interactive 2017 conference in Singapore.
+Personalised flexible benefits, virtual health, and getting management buy-in were some of the key takeaways at the Employee Healthcare Interactive 2017 conference in Singapore.

 Kicking start with the first keynote was a speaker was Eudora Choo, vice-president of benefits and governance for APAC at Deutsche Bank.
 Armed with many years of experience in the areas of benefits consulting and HR with large MNCs serving a diverse clientele, currently, at Deutsche Bank, she is responsible for driving the wide array of benefit programmes the bank has for its 18,000 employees in the region.